csimo005/Dataset-of-Gazebo-Worlds-Models-and-Maps/README.md

  ![Factory](https://github.com/mlherd/gazebo_worlds_models_maps_for_testing_navigation/blob/master/worlds/factory/factory.jpg?raw=true)

 ### To Do
- - [ ] Hospital: Move photos into corresponding model directories
+ - [x] Hospital: Move photos into corresponding model directories
+ - [ ] Hospital: Fix issues with textures
  - [x] Small House: Move photos into corresponding model directories
  - [x] Small House: Update file paths to allow for running world from other directories
  - [ ] Office: Some tables are not rendering in the office environment, shows floating computers